winter-yuki/kotlin-self-types/README.md

 fun <T : A> T?.f(x: T): T? = this?.doSomething(x)
 ```

+### Interaction with other type kinds

+TODO intersection & flexible for <: & CST.

 ## Self-types specification

 The main danger with self-types is that its landing to a receiver type could be able to make type system unsound (like TypeScript's described below).
 To achieve safety three things should be properly defined: *safe-values*, *safe-positions* and *safe-calls*.
 First two represent safety induction base and the last one - induction step.

-Let `this@decl` relate to the declaration receiver and has type `D` w.r.t. flow typing.
+Self-type's origin is a non-nullable nearest declaration receiver type (excluding context receivers).
+Let `this@decl` relate to the origin of type `D` w.r.t. flow typing.

-Self-type's origin is a non-nullable declaration receiver.

 ### Safe-values

-It is needed to emphasize values that should be typed as `Self(C)`.
+It is needed to emphasize values that can be typed as `Self(C)`.
 They are:
 1. `this@decl`;
 2. `C` constructor call in case of rules being conformed (described in design section):
   2.1 `C` is final;
   2.2 `C ~ D` or `C in D` if `D` is an intersection type;
-  2.3 `C` is declared in the same module with call-site.
+  2.3 `C` is declared in the same module with a call-site.

 Subtyping rules are (self-type nullability handling is obvious):
 1. `B <: A <=> Self(B) <: Self(A)` to support override for methods with self-type in the return position;